GMOD/Apollo/TestScript.md

 ## Testing a Web Apollo Instance

+### Test the “Sequences” screen (formerly Select tracks)

+1) Select one scaffold / group (containing annotations) and check that you are able to export GFF3 and FASTA from the File / Export menu option.

+2) Check that you are able to query the entire genome using BLAT from this window using the Tools / Search sequence menu option.

+3) Check all filters, pagination, and number of results shown.

+4) Clicking on group name link should take you to the corresponding group track in the main window.

+5) Test all File Menu as shown in section 8 below.

 ###Testing functions in the main window

-1) Check display of tracks by "check" and "uncheck" clicks on list of evidence tracks.
+6) Check display of tracks by "check" and "uncheck" clicks on list of evidence tracks.
 Display evidence available on other tracks.

-2) Drag and drop a gene onto the “User-created Annotations” (U-cA) area.
+7) Drag and drop a gene onto the “User-created Annotations” (U-cA) area.

-3) Test top-level menu options in the main window.
+8) Test top-level menu options in the main window.

-3.1) Test functions on each menu option:
+8.1) Test functions on each menu option:

 -- Login: login/logout.